The Character Theory of a Complex Group: Introduction

-We continue by briefly recalling the properties of ind-categories from \cite[Section 5.3.5]{topos}.
+We briefly recall the properties of ind-categories from \cite[Section 5.3.5]{topos}.
 Given a small $\oo$-category $\cC$ which admits finite colimits, we may freely adjoin to $\cC$ all small filtered colimits.
 The result is a new $\oo$-category $\Ind \cC$, called the ind-category of $\cC$, which is presentable (and so in particular, admits all small colimits).
-By \cite[Section 8]{dag1}, if $\cC$ is stable then so is $\Ind \cC$.
+By \cite[1.1.3]{HA}, if $\cC$ is stable then so is $\Ind \cC$.
 In general, $\Ind\cC$ can be identified with the category of those presheaves on $\cC$ taking finite colimits to finite limits (and so in particular, it comes with an embedding $\cC\subset \Ind \cC$).
-It also satisfies the universal property \cite[Proposition 5.3.5.10]{topos} that continuous functors from $\Ind\cC$ to a cocomplete category $\cD$ are identified with functors from $\cC$ to $\cD$ that preserve finite colimits.
-We record this statement in the stable setting for future reference:

-\begin{lemma} Let $\cC$ denote a small stable $\oo$-category and $\cD\in \St$ a presentable stable $\oo$-category.
-There is an equivalence of $\oo$-categories